Skip navigation

 Assistant Professor

-Grace is part of the writing differently collective.
-She is active in engaging with different writing methods and creative forms of writing, informed by feminist epistemologies, to explore issues of gender, diversity, embodiment, ethics and affect, in organisations.
-Grace's research has appeared in international outlets such as Gender Work and Organization.
-She also serves as an ad hoc reviewer for several journals, including International Journal of Human-Computer Interaction, Culture and Organization, Journal of Business Ethics, among others.
+Grace is active in engaging with qualitative resesearch methods and creative forms of writing, informed by feminist epistemologies, to explore issues of gender, diversity, embodiment, ethics and affect in organisations.
+Grace's research has appeared in international outlets such as Gender Work and Organization, Journal of Family Theory and Review, Culture and Organization

 Grace Gao